sch3fr/StudyDump/JOURNAL.md

 I was so tired when I got back from school...
 I pushed something onto github, but it wasn't much.
 ## 3-OCT-21
 Crap I completely forgot to code yesterday.
 I was so tired from all the school work that I focused on enjoying myslef and resting the whole day that I forgot to code.
 I'm kinda mad at myslef, but then again, what can I do other than finish the challenge with one day break.
+## 7-OCT-21
+Kinda forgot to keep the daily logs haha.
+Anyway in the past few days I fixed all compillation errors in the calculatior and some of the logical mistakes, and I'm closer than ever to finshing it.
+Turns out, when you don't repeat the same things over and over, and you actually do something new and challenging, the task becomes instantly more fun.
+## 8-OCT-21
+University is kicking my ass lately.
+I didn't really code today, I got up at 5AM and came back home at 9PM, so I'm tiread ad, but I still managed to open VS and do somethings here and there in the calculator app.